msorozabal/anagram/README.md

 # Examples
 Anagrams may be created as a commentary on the subject.
 They may be a parody, a criticism or satire.
 For example:

-"New York Times" = "monkeys write"
+"New York Times" = "monkeys write" \n
 "Church of Scientology" = "rich-chosen goofy cult" "McDonald's restaurants" = "Uncle Sam's standard rot" An anagram may also be a synonym of the original word.
 For example: